 Separation of these roles is a cornerstone of governance in the UK, and thus one person holding the roles of both chairman and CEO is a serious breach of good practice.
-However, the temporary combination of the roles may be justified, for example when a chairman "bridges the gap" between the departure of a CEO and the appointment of his or her successor.
+However, as recognised by the Pensions and Lifetime Savings Association, the temporary combination of the roles may be justified, for example when a chairman "bridges the gap" between the departure of a CEO and the appointment of his or her successor.
 ISS would not usually recommend support for the election of a director to serve as a combined chairman and CEO, but when the company provides an explanation which states that the company has adopted this arrangement in exceptional circumstances, this will be considered.